BinahUtuedor/binahutuedor.github.io/README.md

 **SQL Skills Used:**
 Data Retrieval (SELECT): Queried and extracted specific information from the database.
-Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+Data Aggregation (COUNT): Counted records to analyze data trends.
-Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
+Data Filtering (WHERE, IN, AND): Applied filters to select relevant data, including filtering by lists.
 Data Source Specification (FROM): Specified the tables used as data sources for retrieval

 **Project Description:**
-This project focuses on analyzing a comprehensive dataset containing detailed information about approximately 11,000 football players.
-The primary objective is to utilize SQL to extract meaningful insights regarding player demographics, performance metrics, and other relevant attributes.
+This project focuses on analyzing a comprehensive dataset containing detailed information about approximately 8,000 car records.
+The primary objective is to utilize SQL to extract meaningful insights regarding product demographics, performance metrics, and other relevant attributes.
-Database Design and Implementation: Develop a relational database schema to effectively store and manage the football players' data, ensuring normalization and referential integrity.
+*Database Design and Implementation:* Develop a relational database schema to effectively store and manage the cars' data, ensuring normalization and referential integrity.
-Data Analysis Using SQL: Execute SQL queries to analyze various aspects of the dataset, including Player demographics (e.g., age, nationality), performance metrics (e.g., ratings, positions), and financial attributes (e.g., wages, market value).
+Data Analysis Using SQL: Execute SQL queries to analyze various aspects of the dataset, including car demographics (e.g., make, year, number of seats, fuel type), and financial attributes (e.g., sales price, market value).
-Insight Extraction: Identify patterns and trends within the data, such as: Nationalities with the highest representation among players.
+*Insight Extraction:* Identify patterns and trends within the data, such as: Nationalities with the highest representation among players.
 Correlation between player attributes and performance metrics.
 Distribution of players across different clubs and leagues.
-Reporting and Visualization: Present the findings through comprehensive reports and visualizations to facilitate better understanding and decision-making.
+*Reporting and Visualization:* Present the findings through comprehensive reports and visualizations to facilitate better understanding and decision-making.
 By the end of this project, we aim to have a fully functional SQL database capable of providing in-depth analysis of football players' data, offering valuable insights for stakeholders such as team managers, scouts, and analysts

 **Technology used:**
 SQL Server